Educational Psychology Interactive: Overview of Learning and Development

 • Try to apply the principle or think about how you might apply it.

-• Work with another student as you identify important terms, concepts, and principles.
+• Work with another learner as you identify important terms, concepts, and principles.

 • Arrange the environment is such a way that independent and collective investigation can occur relatively unheeded by outside interference.